konpyutaika/nifikop/site/website/versioned_docs/version-v1.5.0/3_manage_nifi/1_manage_clusters/1_deploy_cluster/3_expose_cluster/1_kubernetes_service.md

       containerPort: 6342
 ```

-Here we defined a listener by specifying :
+Here we defined a listener by specifying:
 - `type`: one of the six described above (e.g `https`)
 - `name`: name of the port that will be attached to pod (e.g `https`)
 - `containerPort`: port that will be used by the container inside the pod and configured in NiFi configuration for the listener (e.g `8443`)

-If you look at the yaml description of the deployed pod, you should have something like this :
+If you look at the yaml description of the deployed pod, you should have something like this:

 ```yaml
     ports: